tanadolmam/MapHistPlot/README.md

 The output will be stored in "/output/zoomZ/dataZ", where Z is `zoomRange`.
 For example, if `zoomRange` = 10, CSV file will be stored in "/output/zoom10/data10".

-### 3. Plot data in to image files
+### p3-plotHist2D.py
-  p3-plotHist2D.py plot data into 512x512 PNG files.
+   Plot data into 512x512 PNG files.
 The format can be use in Google Map Overlay an Longdo Map Layer.

 ```
 generateCmap()